 Engineering education is of growing importance in society.
 Climate change and sustainable energy are areas of immense societal importance and student interest.
 Educational outreach is critical for reaching a more diverse population of students and enabling a wider cross-section of society to positively contribute to the sustainable energy transformation.

-The Ralph O’Connor Sustainable Energy Institute is launching a four-week summer program for high school students to learn about sustainable energy engineering.
+The Ralph O’Connor Sustainable Energy Institute has launched a four-week summer program for high school students to learn about sustainable energy engineering.
 Offered through the Whiting School of Engineering’s Engineering Innovation program, the program builds on ROSEI’s efforts to educate future leaders in the field of energy, one of the institute’s core missions.
 The same course may also be offered to Johns Hopkins undergraduate students during the fall or spring as part of the new Energy minor.

 A “Crash Course” in All Things Sustainable Energy Engineering

 “Our goal is to help these students figure out if they want to pursue this area of engineering in college.”